Industry Analytics India

 1. List your top 5 business questions — what decisions would you make better with data?

-3. Evaluate with your team — can they use it independently after brief training?
+4. Evaluate with your team — can your operations manager and sales head use it independently?

-4. Check support quality — Indian business hours, responsive, understands your context?
+5. Check support quality — Indian business hours, responsive, understands your GST/Tally context?

 See the comprehensive best BI tools India comparison for detailed tool-by-tool evaluation.